 Signing a DPA

-However, if you are located in the EU or your country’s law requires it from you, you can sign a Data Processing Agreement with us.
-To do that, write us an email at email@example.com, and we will provide you with a DPA that you’ll be able to both review and sign.
+However, if you are located in the EU or your country's law requires it from you, you can sign a Data Processing Agreement with us.
+To do that, click here to review and sign our official Data Processing Agreement.
+Also, if you will have any further questions regarding our DPA, you can reach out to us via our official email: email@example.com.